Silvris/MDF-Manager/README.md

 The Compendium is a complete list of mdfs within specified directories, filtered by their version and then the MMTR used.
 These mdf entries can then be dragged to be added to the library or directly opened within the editor.
 "Rebase Compendium" will overwrite the current compendium entries with the entries generated from the given directory, while "Expand Compendium" will add all entries from the given directory to the current compendium.

+The Batch Converter found under File -> Batch Convert can be used to convert MDFs from one format (such as RE2) to another (RERT).
+**NOTE: Conversion will only work if the underlying MMTR remain relatively unchanged.
+If new parameters were added to the MMTR, you *will* need to recreate the MDF.**

 Note that this program cannot add new texture bindings or properties to materials, as these are determined by the shader (*.mmtr) and are effectively immutable without knowledge of shader coding.